Our Blog

 Passed House 4/10/25

-Is still in senate
+Is still in the Senate

 Senate Committee on Rules and Administration